linebender/druid/docs/src/widget.md

 > **Note**: For more information on how different parts of your [`Data`] are exposed to different widgets, see [`Lens`].

-At a high level, druid works like this:
+At a high level, Druid works like this:

 - **event**: an `Event` arrives from the operating system, such as a key press, a mouse movement, or a timer firing.
 This event is delivered to your root